Larose, Louisiana: Education

 South Lafourche High School is in nearby Galliano CDP and serves Larose.

 In January 1916 the first public school in Larose, Larose Consolidated School, opened.
 In September 1950 the schools of Larose and Cut Off were consolidated into Larose-Cut Off High School.
 It was then consolidated with Golden Meadow High School to form South Lafourche High School in 1966.

 Lafourche Parish Library operates the Larose Library.

+Fletcher Technical Community College has Lafourche Parish in the college's service area.
+Additionally, a Delgado Community College document stated that Lafourche Parish was in the college's service area.